 So in order to even gather the data to figure out clever solutions, the USGS had to figure out new clever solutions.

 They wound up with river guides.
-A number of river guides became Citizen Scientists, meaning they were trained in the basics of taking scientific samples of insect populations, labelling them well, and getting them back to the USGS.
+A number of river guides became Citizen Scientists, meaning they were trained in the basics of taking scientific samples of insect populations, labeling them well, and getting them back to the USGS.
 They did this more than 2,500 times in the Colorado River downstream of Glen Canyon Dam.

 Data was also collected by youth groups going through the river with Grand Canyon Youth.
-(Carol Fitzinger, an ecologist with USGS, notes that the program also gave kids a deep interaction with ecosystem science, leaving them with a sense of awareness of place that will stick with them.
+(Carol Fitzinger, an ecologist with USGS, notes that the program also gave kids a deep interaction with ecosystem science, leaving them with a sense of awareness of a place that will stick with them.
 I dare you to watch the video and not cry.)